Andrew Vincent

 In 2019, Andrew joined the Institute of Politics (IOP) at the Harvard Kennedy School, where he had the opportunity to work with student leaders working in politics and public service.
 This office is uniquely positioned to primarily serve undergraduate students, but physically housed in the graduate school for public policy and administration, which brought the two communities together for events and conferences with politicians, journalists, human rights advocates and activists from around the world.

-After completing his Master’s Degree, Andrew felt it was time to move on and search for a more appropriate leadership role within the higher education space.
+After completing his Master’s Degree at the Harvard Graduate School of Education, Andrew felt it was time to move on and search for a more appropriate leadership role within the higher education space.
 He returned to the Harvard Alumni Association as an Assistant Director of Reunions, with similar work to his staff assistant role, but in an elevated position as a direct liaison between the University and his alumni constituents.